-Composition – Photography & Music
+Composition in Photography

 It is the photographer who purposefully decides prior to clicking the shutter how each element should play against the other.
 The photographer – at that time – is the composer of the image.

 Composition in music is the written musical notes on staff paper.
-The musician who created arrangement of notes has now just composed a song.
-Both artists – the photographer and the musician – are composers.
+The musician who creates arrangement has composed the song.

 The photographer may add contrast, exposure, adjustments, remove unwanted elements or spots, and tweak the image to the vision of the photographer.

 Composition – extends to the print & performance

 To me – composition is the totality of the viewer’s experience when viewing the final print, or the individual’s listening experience to the musical score performed live or recorded.

 As mentioned earlier, I often break the rules of photographic composition.
 I do this in part, perhaps, because I’m slightly a rebel on many topics, and in part because I like to experiment.

-The music that powers my photography
+Music powers my photography

 It is through this music that the composition of the scene starts to explode before my eyes.
 Looking through the viewfinder, I become one with the image I’m creating.

 Images with singular elements become the solo guitar player, skillfully finger picking the notes and chords supporting the lyrics of the song.
 More complex scenes open the doors of the orchestra, with the numerous instruments playing their separate parts merging in one complex, yet remarkable rendition.

-Without it – dissonance
+Without music – dissonance

 My senses are not open to the possibilities that exist.
 There is dissonance, and my photography shows it.

 With music – harmony